-Since 1935 when Parker Brothers acquired the rights to the game, it has become the leading proprietary game not only in the United States but throughout the Western World.
-As of this 60th Anniversary year, the game is published under license in 43 countries, and in 26 languages; in addition, the U.S. Spanish edition is sold in another 11 countries.
+Since 1935, when Parker Brothers acquired the rights to the game, it has become the leading proprietary game not only in the United States but throughout the Western World.
+As of 2001, the game is published under license in 80 countries, and in 26 languages; in addition, the U.S. Spanish edition is sold in another 16 countries.